Introducing micropython-wolfssl

 The main purpose of this post is to let everyone know that our wolfSSH implementation of ecdh-nistp256-kyber-512r3-sha256-d00@openquantumsafe.org passed NIST NCCoE interoperability tests!
 It was tested against the AWS implementation of SSH and OQS’s fork of openSSH (https://github.com/open-quantum-safe/openssh).
 Here at wolfSSL, we know that for protocol products such as wolfSSH, interoperability is a key requirement to be an ecosystem player.
 Our customers can rest easy knowing that they can interoperate with other products seamlessly.
 Want to try it out?
 You can download it from https://github.com/wolfSSL/wolfssh

 This is just one hybrid key exchange.
 If you want other post-quantum key exchanges or signature schemes to be supported in wolfSSH, let us know!
 We are always interested to hear about what you want us to do!
-Send a message to facts@wolfssl.com.
+If you have any questions or run into any issues, contact us at facts@wolfssl.com, or call us at +1 425 245 8247.

 Posts navigation